 Thanksgiving is a time when most of us overeat.
 It’s just what we do on this holiday, right?
-We eat until we’re stuffed, and then when we have a little room opening up again in the old digestive tract, we fill it back up immediately.
+We eat until we’re stuffed, and then when a little room opens up again in the old digestive tract, we fill it back up immediately.
 Hours later, we do it all over again.
+Snack, overeat, repeat.
 It’s okay–we’re giving thanks for the abundance of food on our tables and family and friends in our home.
-Even if we are a bit uncomfortable.
+Even if it leaves us a bit uncomfortable.

 And then, there are the leftovers.
 Some of us will continue to eat abundantly for a few more days.
 The truth is, a few days of overeating isn’t going to hurt us or pack on too many pounds.
 The bigger issue is that often our overeating at Thanksgiving is the start of a pattern for the entire holiday season to come.
 Whether it kick-starts an old habit of over-indulgence or triggers a compulsive food addiction, you may want to nip your overeating in the bud early this year.

 Try these 10 strategies to curtail your holiday overeating:

 1) Have a plan.
 Which foods are you truly longing for this year?
 This includes munchibles, main entrees and desserts.
 Make sure those will be the ones on your plate.
 Which foods can you take a pass on?
 Remind yourself that we live in America where there are 24 hour food stores.
 There is no shortage of food to eat.
 And if your mind kicks up “But this is homemade and I won’t be able to get it again until next year, and Granny, who makes it may not be around then…” take a SERVING SIZE of it home with you.
 Problem solved.